 • Fracture repair

-For all surgeries, the most up to date techniques are used (including key hole surgery where possible) to ensure the best possible outcome for the patient.
+For all surgeries, the most up to date techniques are used (including laparoscopic or “key hole” surgery where possible) to ensure the best possible outcome for the patient.

-At SASH, other more specialised surgeries are also performed, albeit by a team of other specialists including Ophthalmologists (eye specialists) and Neurosurgeons (brain surgeons).
+Other specialised surgeries are also performed on-site at SASH, albeit by a team of other specialists including Ophthalmologists (eye specialists) and Neurosurgeons (brain & spine surgeons), which are found in few other places in Australia.
 These include, but are not limited to:

 • Eye surgery (eg. removal of cataracts or the entire eye)